 With his long-running entertainment career, Adrian Hansel has appeared in many stage roles including Rusty in Starlight Express, Seaweed in Hairspray and more recently in Five Guys Named Moe, which ended March 2018.
 As a vocalist, Adrian has toured with Aljaž Škorjanec and Janette Manrara’s Remembering Fred shows and on numerous occasions with Michael Ball.
 Adrian can currently be seen on stage in the London revival of Ain’t Misbehavin’ until the 1st June at Southwark Playhouse.
 Meeting with Adrian recently, he chats to us about playing Seaweed in Hairspray, touring with Michael Ball and his current production Ain’t Misbehavin’.

-You’re currently starring in Ain’t Misbehavin’, what can you say about the production?
+You are currently starring in Ain’t Misbehavin’, what can you say about the show?

 Ain’t Misbehavin’ is such a fun show.
 It’s a musical revue so it doesn’t really have a strong storyline.
 There’s three girls in it and two guys, not necessarily telling Fats Waller’s story, just performing his famous songs which are Harlem Renaissance songs and black American jazz music.
 It’s not really character-based but there are a few comedy moments in it.
 It takes different turns through the show but it’s really good fun.
 It’s gone down a storm.